OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 # Summary

+The key benefits I see of StackBlitz are in how a fullstack web app can now can have painfree deployment with easy sharing and forking.
+Plus, the unified debugging of front and backend using the browser dev tools.
+Obvious applications include protyping, demonstrations, documentaion and education.
+It's not a big leap to imagining StackBlitz providing the primary deployment mechanism for some fullstack web apps.

 In case you can't tell I'm *really* exited by StackBlitz WebContainers.
 I love the web with a geeky passion.
 I'm fascinated by developer tooling, workflows and system architectures (which often mirror company structures).
 In my career I've worked on embedded RTOSs, digital communications, systems code and full stack web.

 WebContainers bring everything together in one powerful concept.
 I expect great things.
+What can you come up with?